hubelin/problem-solving/src/data-structure/prework.md

 What are the trade-offs being made between chaining and linear probing?
 Which of these do you think is more commonly used?
 Considering a hash map that uses chaining, when should the underlying array grow?
 What about for one that uses linear probing?

+- Linear probing

+  - handles collision through open addressing (finding next open slot or address in the hash table)

+  - disadvantage - tendency for clustering where if many collisions happen in the same area, the number of slots arround will be filled by linear probing

+  - one way to get around that is skipping slots when open addressing

+- Chaining

+  - allow each slot to hold a reference to a chain/collection of items

+  - if more items hashes to the same location, difficulty of searching for item in collection increases